SalomePlatform/shaper/src/FeaturesPlugin/doc/cutFeature.rst

   Any kind of shape can be selected, including subshapes of compsolids/compounds.
   Non-selected subshapes from compsolids/compounds will be ignored.
 - **See preview** button shows a result of the operation.

+The minimal dimension of Tool Objects should be not less than the maximal dimension of Main Objects.

 **TUI Command**: